Hjdskes/hjdskes.github.io/content/projects/cage.md

 * Damage tracking.
 With damage tracking, Cage only redraws the parts of the screen that changed.
 This makes Cage very resource- and power efficient.

-There is no configuration for Cage.
+There is no configuration for Cage, other than command line arguments on startup (see `--help`) and the `XKB_*` environment variables to configure keyboard devices.
 To start Cage, simply call its binary with the path to the application you want to launch within the session.
 For example, use `cage /usr/bin/epiphany` to launch Cage with the Epiphany web browser.
 When the last application window is closed, Cage closes as well.

 Cage does not support panels, virtual keyboards, screen capture, et cetera.
 If you have a good use case, I welcome pull requests implementing one of these